Postmodern Ghazal

-The Postmodern Ghazal, also referred to as **Postmodern or Post-traditional Poetry**, is a literary movement in Persian poetry that emerged during the 1990s in Iran.
+The Postmodern Ghazal, also referred to as "Postmodern", is a literary movement in Persian poetry that emerged during the 1990s in Iran (1370s in the Iranian calendars).
 It blends postmodernism with traditional Persian poetic forms such as ghazal, mathnawi, and rubaiyat.
-This movement combines postmodern philosophy, linguistics, and sociology with the metrical and rhymed structures of classical Persian poetry.

 History

-The Postmodern Ghazal originated during the 1990s in Iran, heavily influenced by Reza Baraheni's linguistic experiments.
-The expansion of the internet allowed poets to disseminate their works widely, despite restrictions by the Ministry of Culture and Islamic Guidance.
-Over time, workshops, festivals, and specialized magazines dedicated to Postmodern Ghazal fostered its development.
+The Postmodern Ghazal originated during the 1990s in Iran, heavily influenced by Reza Baraheni.
+The expansion of the internet allowed poets to spread their works widely, despite restrictions by the Ministry of Culture and Islamic Guidance of Iran.

-This genre reflects the paradoxes of modern life, with themes often focusing on taboo subjects and challenging traditional norms.

 Characteristics

-Postmodern Ghazals retain traditional Persian poetic forms while incorporating modern and critical themes.
+Postmodern Ghazals retain traditional Persian poetic forms while incorporating modern themes.
 Key features include: